hutchisonkim/tfx_deap_anomalies/README.md

 ---

 ## Why This Approach?
 Fraud detection demands a system capable of adapting to evolving patterns and edge cases.
-By leveraging evolutionary optimization with DEAP, this project ensures:
+By leveraging evolutionary optimization with DEAP, this project aims to ensure:
 - **Robustness**: Diverse classifiers mitigate the risk of overfitting to specific fraud patterns.
 - **Accuracy**: Optimized ensemble scoring improves fraud detection metrics like F1-score and AUC.
 - **Scalability**: The pipeline supports large datasets and adapts to changing fraud behavior.

 ---

-Fraud detection, reimagined through evolution. 🚀
+*"Card denied, sir.
+Would you like to try another one?"*